connorslade/sdr-workshop/slides/2-spectrogram-project.md

 # Windowing

-- FFTs assume that the time-domain input signals are periodic, meaning the last sample connects back to the first
+- FTs assume that the time-domain input signals are periodic, meaning the last sample connects back to the first
 - Sharp jumps between samples cause lots of unwanted frequency artifacts
 - To avoid jumps, we use *windowing functions* to taper our signal to zero at the ends